Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 In September, American and French troops stationed outside of New York marched south to the head of the Chesapeake Bay.
 French ships then provided transportation to move the troops by water to the Peninsula, while the artillery moved by land to Cornwallis's encampment at Yorktown.
 By consolidating their forces in Virginia rather that at New York, the French and Americans briefly outnumbered the British in troops and artillery.

 That advantage would disappear if the British fleet brought reinforcements from New York to strengthen Cornwallis.
-However, on September 5, 1781, the French warships fought the British in the "Battle of the Capes" and blocked resupply.
+However, on September 5, 1781, the French warships led by the Comte de Grasse fought the British led by Admiral Thomas Graves in the "Battle of the Capes."

 The French gamble to risk taking their warships from the Caribbean to the Chesapeake came just in time.
 A year later, in the Battle of the Saintes, the French fleet was destroyed by the English.